Phat Diem Cathedral

 Stone Angel at Phat Diem

-The main focus of the cathedral is a large altar made of a single piece of ironwood, approximately 3m long, 1m wide, 1m high, weighing in at around 20 tons and carved with flowers representing the four seasons – a spectacular achievement of logistics, artistry and beauty in itself.
+The main focus of the cathedral is a large altar made of a single piece of ironwood, approximately 3m long, 1m wide, 1m high, weighing in at around 20 tons and carved with flowers representing the four seasons – a spectacular achievement of logistics, artistry and beauty.

 On either side of the church there are four more, smaller chapels independent of the main building but using similar materials and style.
 The Church of the Immaculate Heart was the first church built on the site, commenced in 1883 and completed in 1889.
 Situated to the North East of the cathedral, it was constructed entirely from local stone and so gained the local name of the “Stone Church”.

-Further chapels were built as time went on – Saint Roco’s Church (1895) is at the southeast, Saint Joseph’s Church (1896) in the Southwest and Saint Peter’s Church (1896) to the northwest.
-All are constructed with local stone and, bar the “Stone Church”, from massive ironwood beams and carved fittings.
+Further chapels were added as time went on – Saint Roco’s Church (1895) is at the southeast, Saint Joseph’s Church (1896) in the Southwest and Saint Peter’s Church (1896) to the northwest.
+All are constructed with local stone and all bar the “Stone Church” with massive ironwood beams and carved fittings.

 Grottos